 - 1-2 sprigs fresh rosemary

-- 3oz taleggio (more if you really want to be crazy), cut in small cubes
+- 3oz taleggio or other soft cheese, cut in small cubes

 - Preheat oven to 350 degrees.

 - In a large pot, heat olive oil over medium heat.
 Add leeks and mushrooms (if using), cooking until soft (about 3-5 minutes).
 Add white wine, salt, and pepper.
 Cook until wine is reduced, about 2-3 minutes more.
 Add milk and cream and reduce heat to a simmer.
 Simmer until liquid thickens, about 10 minutes.

 - Grease a 9×9, 8×8 or round baking dish with oil or butter.
 Add potato slices in one layer on bottom of dish, until covered.
 Spoon 1/2 cup vegetable/dairy mixture over potatoes, crumble 1/3 of taleggio on top, and sprinkle 1/3 of rosemary.
 Add two more layers of potatoes, vegetable/diary mixture, cheese, and rosemary.
 Add a pinch of salt and pepper to the very top of the potato dish, and cover with foil.

 - Bake for 30 minutes with foil on top, then remove foil and return dish to oven, baking another 30 minutes or until potatoes are soft and easy to stick a fork into, and cheese is golden brown.

 Make, but don’t bake, and refrigerate overnight to cook the next day.
 The flavor difference is definitely worth it!

 - Serving Size: 1 serving (about 1/2 cup)

 - Sugar: 8g

 - Sodium: 245mg